westonstearns/Kaggle-Python-Tutorial/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:1
 ## Rose vs Jack, or Female vs Male

 How many people in your training set survived the disaster with the Titanic?
-To see this, you can use the `value_counts()` method in combination with the `.`-operator to select a single column of a DataFrame:
+To see this, you can use the `value_counts()` method in combination with standard bracket notation to select a single column of a DataFrame:

 ```
 # absolute numbers
-train.Survived.value_counts()
+train["Survived"].value_counts()

 # percentages
-train.Survived.value_counts(normalize = True)
+train["Survived"].value_counts(normalize = True)
 ```

 If you run these commands in the console, you'll see that 549 individuals died (62%) and 342 survived (38%).
 A simple way to predict heuristically could be: "majority wins".
 This would mean that you will predict every unseen observation to not survive.